 Many firms look to technology providers to provide them with the tools to help service their clients more effectively, it follows that clients are demanding more, too.
-They are looking to accountants to provide the extra touches, which ACDA provides but technology cannot.
-ACDA knows that differentiating factors such as customer service and business growth advice are becoming increasingly important.
+They are looking to accountants to provide the extra touches, which ACDAP provides but technology cannot.
+ACDAP knows that differentiating factors such as customer service and business growth advice are becoming increasingly important.

-ACDA qualifications are internationally recognised, meeting the needs of employers, government and learners, both now and in the future for the purpose of the digitisation of accounts.
-ACDA qualifications equip learners with real work scenarios for all accounting practices including digital accountancy & the MTD.
+ACDAP qualifications are internationally recognised, meeting the needs of employers, government and learners, both now and in the future for the purpose of the digitisation of accounts.
+ACDAP qualifications equip learners with real work scenarios for all accounting practices including digital accountancy & the MTD.

 Communication is key to MTD